 The former Interstate Booking Office at Central Station’s main concourse was designed and opened in 1951 as part of ‘modernising the railways’ under Railway Commissioner Winsor.
-The modernist interiors were designed by the railways’ principal architect, with space for specially commissioned artwork by the Melocco Brothers, renowned Italian artisans.
-Guido Zuliani and Peter Melocco designed, fabricated and installed a magnificent terrazzo mosaic and marble floor, travertine walling and a ‘Keenes’ cement incised wall mural.
-This wrap-around wall mural was conceived on a grand scale totalling 132 m2n and was known as ‘Transport Progress in Frieze’.
+The modernist interiors were designed by the railways’ principal architect, with space for specially commissioned artwork by the Melocco Brothers.
+Guido Zuliani and Peter Melocco designed, fabricated and installed the terrazzo mosaic and marble floor, travertine walling and a Keene’s cement-incised wall mural.
+The mural was conceived on a grand scale, totalling 132m2, and was known as Transport Progress in Frieze.

 Given the significance of the Melocco Brothers artwork, the fire incident presented an opportunity to fully restore the mural and sympathetically integrate it into a new tenancy fit-out.

-The artwork conservation works were part of a wider rejuvenation of food and beverage offerings on the main concourse at Central Station.
-Delaware North, in collaboration with Sydney Trains, designed the new space, now known as 2000 Acres.
-The design, minimalist and luxurious, blends well with the mid-century aesthetics and materiality to integrate and celebrate the railway artwork.
+The conservation works were part of a wider rejuvenation of food and beverage offerings on the main concourse at Central Station.
+Hospitality and food services company Delaware North – in collaboration with Sydney Trains – designed the new space, now known as 2000 Acres.
+The minimal luxury of the design blends well with the mid-century aesthetics and materiality to integrate and celebrate the railway artwork.

 Other aspects of the project included extensive reconstruction of the fire-damaged 1906 decorative plaster ceiling in the back-of-house area and sympathetic adaptive re-use of the former Booking Hall (now known as Eternity Bar & Grill).
 Both spaces are accessible to the public.